SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 #### Button

-Lets pick a more expressive button image for our new skill – "*btn-ability-tychus-odin-barrage.dds*" should do.
+Lets pick a more expressive button image for our new skill – `btn-ability-tychus-odin-barrage.dds` should do.

 After that, reflect changes we've made to ability in button's tooltip.